kunle123-ui/kunle/Tutorials.md

 }
 ```

-If you are monitoring the output of your eosd process you should see:
+If you are monitoring the output of your nodeos process you should see:

 ```bash
 ...] initt generated block #188249 @ 2017-09-13T22:00:24 with 0 trxs  0 pending